devfile/registry-viewer/README.md

 ```

 - `dev` - Runs `next dev` which starts Next.js in development mode
-- `build` - Runs `next build && next export` which builds the application for production usage
+- `build` - Runs `next build` which builds the application for production usage
 - `start` - Runs `next start` which starts a Next.js production server
 - `clean` - Slims the directory
 - `cypress:start` - Runs cypress concurrently with a production build